bgoonz/BGOONZ_BLOG_2.0/src/pages/docs/docs/glossary.md

 JavaScript (or "JS") is a programming language used most often for dynamic client-side scripts on webpages, but it is also often used on the _Glossary("Server","server"_)-side, using a runtime such as [Node.js](https://nodejs.org/).

-JavaScript **should not** be confused with the _interwiki("wikipedia", "Java_(programming*language)", "Java programming language"*).
-Although _"Java"_ and _"JavaScript"_ are trademarks (or registered trademarks) of Oracle in the U.S. and other countries, the two programming languages are significantly different in their syntax, semantics, and use cases.
+JavaScript **should not** be confused with the _interwiki("wikipedia", "Java_(programming_language)", "Java programming language"_).
+Although_Java"__and_vaScript"_ are trademarks (or registered trademarks) of Oracle in the U.S. and other countries, the two programming languages are significantly different in their syntax, semantics, and use cases.

 JavaScript is primarily used in the browser, enabling developers to manipulate webpage content through the _Glossary("DOM"_), manipulate data with _Glossary("AJAX"_) and _Glossary("IndexedDB"_), draw graphics with _Glossary("canvas"_), interact with the device running the browser through various _Glossary("API","APIs"_), and more.
 JavaScript is one of the world's most commonly-used languages, owing to the recent growth and performance improvement of _Glossary("API","APIs"_) available in browsers.